sinha-abhi/AdlibBot/README.md

 *WARNING*: We have not verified, in this case, whether PRAW was able to establish a connection with Reddit or not.
 If the connection failed, then a prawcore.expceptions.OAuthException will be raised.
-Therefore, the above method presented in the first example is recommended.
+Therefore, the method presented in the first example is recommended.